WICG/display-locking/explainer-beforematch.md

 There are three cases to consider, each of which correspond to an action that caused the `beforematch` event to be fired:
 1. Find-in-page.
 The data typed into the search dialog for find-in-page is not directly observable by the page.
-However, based on `beforematch` event, the page can infer that the searched text is within a particular element that received the event.
+However, based on the `beforematch` event, the page can infer that the searched text is within a particular element that received the event.
 We believe that the risk of exposing this information to the page is low: